-In Year 7, the focus is on beginning to embed the skills needed for a successful understanding of History.
-We begin our study by examining the causes and consequences of the Norman Invasion of 1066.
+Our journey continues in a chronological approach to embed the skills needed for a successful understanding of History.
+Students next examine the causes and consequences of the Norman Invasion of 1066, while being tasked with creating their own model of a Norman Castle.
 We develop students’ understanding of the past by examining the effects of the Black Death and how this led to fundamental changes in English life.
-Our study continues with an examination of the Tudor monarchs and how the world changed during the Renaissance.
-Year 7 students finish their study with an investigation into the lives of ordinary British people in the Industrial Revolution, using case studies and contemporary sources to bring this period of history to life.
+Our study continues with an examination of the Tudor monarchs and finish Year 7 by studying the Stuart era and the turbulence caused by teh Civil War

 Year 8 builds on the skills learnt in Year 7, while introducing new source based studies to student’s historical understanding.
 Our chronological approach continues by investigating the British Empire’s rise and fall.
 This leads into source enquiries focused on World War One and World War Two.
 We take this opportunity to use a field visit to the Battlefields in Ypres to enrich students’ understanding of this the Great War.
-Year 8 will then culminate in a student led investigation into the Maidstone’s History over the past thousand years.
+Year 8 will then culminate in a study of the Civil Rights Movement in America during the 20th century.

-In Year 9, students will complete an in-depth study on the Rise and Fall of Nazi Germany.
+Year 9 begins with a topic from the History GCSE, popular with many students.
+Term 1 allows students to investigate the historic environment of Whitechapel in the 19th century with a case study into the Jack the Ripper investigation.
+Year 9 students will also complete an in-depth study on the Rise and Fall of Nazi Germany.
 This popular topic will give students a feel for the GCSE course offered at Cornwallis Academy, and support their option choice process.
-The last two terms of Year 9 are dedicated to the teaching of the Holocaust.
+The last term of Year 9 is dedicated to the teaching of the Holocaust.
 Students will learn this topic through using contemporary sources and eyewitness accounts in order to gain an insight into this terrible atrocity.

 Assessment at Key Stage 3: